 We use a tried and tested method, which involves scraping, scrubbing, rinsing and polishing.
 We use physical work to get the oven clean which avoids the need for harmful chemicals to compensate.

-On average it takes about 2 hours to clean a standard width oven, usually between 1˝ - 2˝ hours.
-Ranges and Agas take a bit longer, and more time is needed for Hobs, Extractors, Grill Pans/Trays.
+On average it takes about two hours to clean a standard width oven.
+Ranges and Agas take longer, and more time is needed for Hobs, Extractors, Grill Pans/Trays.